 Bien Klomberg and Irmak Hacımusaoğlu are PhD students analyzing cross-cultural visual language typology and conducting experiments.

-Sharitha van der Gouw is a research associate assisting in annotation and research.
+Sharitha van der Gouw was a research associate assisting in annotation and research.

-Fernando Casanova (University of Murcia, Spain) is a visiting PhD student who studies interjections in cross-cultural comics.
+Fernando Casanova (University of Murcia, Spain) was a visiting PhD student who studies interjections in cross-cultural comics.

 Maki Miyamoto (Japan Advanced Institute of Science and Technology) is a visiting PhD student who studies ideophones in cross-cultural comics.